Who is Steph?

 Climber—Photographer—Adventurer—Math&Data Nerd.

-For as long as I can remember, I have been triply afflicted with an insatiable thirst for adventure, a persistent awe of the natural world, and a need to somehow document the world around me.
-I feel the most alive when I am in the mountains and outdoors, immersed in God's amazing handiwork.
+For as long as I can remember, I’ve been triply afflicted with an insatiable thirst for adventure, a deep awe of the natural world, and an irresistible urge to document the world around me.
+I feel most alive in the mountains, immersed in God’s amazing handiwork.

-Here's a timeline of where I have lived and my academic/career progression over the years:
+Here’s a timeline of where I’ve lived and my academic/career journey over the years:

-I began my website in 2006 as a means to display my nature and adventure photography, mainly as a platform to share with friends and family.
-Then I started to supplement the photos with detailed notes and beta, and my site evolved into an ever-growing wealth of trip reports from alpine climbs, road trips, and other outdoor exploits.
-I also use the website as an avenue to present a variety of unique projects I've dreamed up.
-My website has three primary sections:
+I launched my website in 2006 as a simple way to share my nature and adventure photography with friends and family.
+Before long, I started adding detailed notes and route beta, and the site grew into a sprawling collection of trip reports from alpine climbs, road trips, and other outdoor escapades.
+Over time, I also began using it as a home for unique projects I dreamed up along the way.

 -----